Financial-Times/next-syndication-api/runbook.md

 As an example an incident in February 2020 occurred because an `FTB Article` asset was added by the account manager instead of `FT Article`.

+To debug issues where only one person or one contract can't see the icons, please follow [a separate document on the subject](./doc/no-syndication-icons-debugging.md)

-If _nobody_ can see their icons, then this is a more serious problem and should be pushed to Second Line.
+If _nobody_ can see their icons, then this is a more serious problem and should be pushed to [Second Line](#people-cant-see-their-syndication-icons-second-line) .

 #### __Salesforce usage__
 The app connects to Salesforce to get contract details for the user, and updates the Syndication database when it receives them